-Here’s how countries around the world have approached vaccine mandates
+Here’s how Biden’s new vaccine mandate compares with other nations’ immunization rules

 Indonesia

-Indonesia made coronavirus vaccinations mandatory in February, as southeast Asia faced a devastating coronavirus wave.
+Indonesia made coronavirus vaccinations mandatory in February, as Southeast Asia faced a devastating coronavirus wave.

-All people eligible to take the shots must receive them, the government said, and those who refuse can face sanctions including fines and the suspension or delay of social assistance programs and government services, Bloomberg News reported.
-Local governments have the power to decide on the punishments.
+All people eligible to get the shots must receive them, the government said, and those who refuse can face sanctions including fines and the suspension or delay of social assistance programs and government services, Bloomberg News reported.
+Local governments have the power to decide on punishments.

-Indonesia kicked off its vaccination campaign in mid-January when President Joko Widodo became the first Indonesian to receive the Chinese Sinovac vaccine.
+Indonesia, the world’s fourth-largest country, kicked off its vaccination campaign in mid-January, when President Joko Widodo became the first Indonesian to receive the Chinese Sinovac vaccine.
 By mid-February, when the mandate was announced, Indonesia had administered more than 1.7 million shots in a population of around 276 million.
-The government hopes to inoculate more than 180 million people by next March, according to the Associated Press.

-Critics condemned what they called a heavy-handed approach that would penalize poor residents, and they raised concerns about the efficacy of the Sinovac vaccine — the only one available at the time.
+Critics condemned what they called a heavy-handed approach that would penalize the poor, and raised concerns about the efficacy of the Sinovac vaccine — the only one available at the time.

 Amnesty International said last year that states “must not impose blanket mandatory vaccine policies” and that the international rights group “strongly opposes the use of the criminal law” to punish those who refuse to be inoculated.